bra1nDump/kill-my-mac/readme.md

 # kill my mac and let me sleep
-- I want to got to bed at a consistent time for health, productivity, and social reasons
-- When I don't go to bed early, chances are I am coding / watching something on my mac
-- The system suggestions to 'go to bed' are too easy to ignore, I tune them out magically
+Are you sick and tired of staying up late because you can't stop coding or watching something on your mac?
+This script suggests you to wind down using customizable voice annoucements.
+If you don't put your computer to sleep yourself by the start of sleep hours, it will shut down for you.
+You are welcome.

 ## How it works
 - Your computer will be shut down during hours **12am - 6am**
-- 1 hour and 10 minutes before the sleep hours start the computer will warn you, if your sound is on
+- 2.5hr, 1hr, and 10 minutes before the sleep hours start the computer will warn you, if your sound is on
-- Open an issue if you want a feature to customize the sleep hours
+- Open an issue if you want a feature to customize the sleep hours, for now you can edit the [shutdown-job.sh](./shutdown-job.sh) script yourself

 ## How to install: